 2. Enter the existing value for that variable in Existing Variable Value (column D)

-3. Provide your suggested edit in column E. If you only wish to comment on the variable value, don’t enter a value for column E.
+3. Provide your suggested edit in Suggested Variable Edit (column E).
+If you only wish to comment on the variable value, don’t enter a value for column E.

 4. Provide any comments about that variable in column F

-5. Please provide a reference for your edit or suggestion.
+5. Please provide a reference for your edit or suggestion (column G).
 If you don’t have a reference do not hesitate to comment anyways.

-Look for and Note Any website errors use the following procedure:
+Look for and Note any website errors use the following procedure:

 1. Enter the web feature (e.g. references, links, map) that has an error or you wish to comment on under Web feature (column H)